michelesr/thesis/src/context.md

 replaced with the interaction with a dummy object that usually has the role of returning a fixed value.

-Integration tests regard the testing a grouped set of modules in order to verify their interaction.
+Integration tests regard the testing of a grouped set of modules in order to verify their interaction.
 It can involve the interaction with external components, and in that case, the testing environment has to be configured in order to permit this interaction (for example an integration test that involve a database query